Misterblue/os-webrtc-janus/README.md

 <a id="Configure_Robust"></a>
 ## Configure Robust Server for WebRTC Voice

-For the grid services side, `os-webrtc-janus` is configured as an additional module in the Robust OpenSimulator server.
+For the grid services side, `os-webrtc-janus` is configured as an additional service in the Robust OpenSimulator server.
 The additions to `Robust.ini` are:

 ```